KyleLopez706/tic-tac-toe/README.md

-This is a practice project using HTML, CSS and JS
+A simple Tic Tac Toe game built with HTML, CSS and JS.